Imagine a sprinter running an Olympic race. He’s competing in the 1600 meter run.

 He speeds up.
 That energy drag is done.
 The goal is right there, and all he needs is one last push.
 So he pushes.

 This is called the Goal Gradient Effect, or more precisely, the Goal Gradient Hypothesis.
 Its effect on biological creatures is not just a feeling, but a real and measurable thing.

-The first person to try explaining the goal gradient hypothesis was an early behavioural psychologist named Clark L. Hull.
+The first person to try explaining the goal gradient hypothesis was an early behavioral psychologist named Clark L. Hull.

-As with other animals, when it came to humans, Hull was a pretty hardcore “behaviourist”, thinking that human behaviour could eventually be reduced to mathematical prediction based on rewards and conditioning.
-As insane as this sounds now, he had a neat mathematical formula for human behaviour:
+As with other animals, when it came to humans, Hull was a pretty hardcore behaviorist, thinking that human behavior could eventually be reduced to mathematical prediction based on rewards and conditioning.
+As insane as this sounds now, he had a neat mathematical formula for human behavior:

 Some of his ideas eventually came to be seen as extremely limiting Procrustean Bed type models of human behavior, but the Goal Gradient Hypothesis was replicated many times over the years.

 Hull himself wrote papers with titles like The Goal-Gradient Hypothesis and Maze Learning to explore the effect of the idea in rats.
 As Hull put it, “...animals in traversing a maze will move at a progressively more rapid pace as the goal is approached.”
 Just like the runner above.